 A thorough investigation of how the radiological error occurred is necessary to identify the parties who might be liable for your personal injury claim.

-Schedule a Free Consultation With Our Boca Raton Radiological Errors Lawyers
+Schedule a Free Consultation With Our Boca Raton Medical Malpractice Law Firm

-The legal team of the Hollander Law Firm gets answers.
+The legal team of the Hollander Law Firm Accident Injury Lawyers gets answers.
 We continue to dig into the case’s facts until we uncover the truth about what happened to you.

 Florida law only gives you two years to file your medical practice or wrongful death lawsuit before you can no longer sue for damages.